junxit/us-congress-bills-110/metadata.md

 - 2007-12-11 — Mr. Oberstar moved to suspend the rules and pass the bill, as amended.
 - 2007-12-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H15255)
 - 2007-12-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H15255)
+- 2007-12-12 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2008-05-21 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-06-04 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute.
+Without written report.
+- 2008-06-04 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment in the nature of a substitute.
+Without written report.
+- 2008-06-04 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 765.
+- 2008-06-26 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6302-6303)
+- 2008-06-26 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6302-6303)
+- 2008-06-27 — By Senator Boxer from Committee on Environment and Public Works filed written report.
+Report No. 110-406.
+- 2008-06-27 — By Senator Boxer from Committee on Environment and Public Works filed written report.
+Report No. 110-406.
+- 2008-06-27 — Message on Senate action sent to the House.